14000 Due Process and Release of Information

 After Management Approval

-Once the supervisor and, if necessary, the secondary approver, have approved the case, the APS specialist notifies the designated perpetrator of the following:
+Once the supervisor, and, if necessary, the secondary approver, approve the case for closure, the APS specialist notifies the designated perpetrator of the following:

 The APS specialist sends the notification by certified mail, return receipt requested, and includes both of the following forms: